Anony3609/I-CoSim/README.md

   - `E_CoSim.m`: Implementation of the E-CoSim algorithm for updating whole ΔS.
 (Exact results)
   - `H_E_CoSim.m`: Implementation of the E-CoSim algorithm for updating only ΔS[:,u] to compute accuracy.

+- D-CoSim (file):
+  - `D_CoSim.m`: Implementation of the D-CoSim algorithm for updating the entire ΔS, as cited in the paper "Fast exact CoSimRank search on evolving and static graphs".

 - Basic (file):
   - `CoSim.m`: Use CoSimRank to compute the old S.
   - `normA.m`: Build the column-normalized adjacency matrix (W/delW..).
   - `delW.m`: Thm1: Update the column-normalized adjacency matrix (delW).
   - `RandomG.m`: Randomly select the edges from the old graph to build ΔG for future computation.
+  - `arnoldi.m`: Implementation of the D-CoSim algorithm to search the subspace in the I-CoSim algorithm.

 - Run (file):
   - `Eva_Acc.m`: Evaluate the accuracy for I-CoSim.
   - `Eva_Diff_Algo.m`: Evaluate the efficiency between I-CoSim, D-CoSim, and E-CoSim.